spacesoldier/starty/README.md

 &nbsp;
 ## Version history

+0.1.10 - fixed an error with decorating features caused by out of sync library development process

 0.1.9 - introducing scheduling the events by timer in milliseconds.
 Start using a word `alias` instead of `input` for internal functions in application configuration